-Purple Park – This park has no ball fields.
-It’s a wide stretch of natural beauty featuring two ponds, creeks, greeneries, playground and shelter.
+Purple Park – This park has a wide stretch of natural beauty featuring two ponds, creeks, greeneries, playground and shelter.
 Whether you want to enjoy the breathtaking view of the lake, have a picnic, hike, or play with your furry friends, Purple Park will not disappoint.

-Community Park – Unlike Purple Park, Community Park has two lighted softball fields, a large multi-use field, an open field used for soccer games and a spacious playground.
-This park also offers a great scenery and a lot of shaded areas.
+Community Park – Community Park has two lighted softball fields, a large multi-use field, an open field used for soccer games and a spacious playground.
+This park also offers a lot of shaded areas.

 Aquatic Activities – Two outdoor aquatic facilities are available in Superior, the North Pool and the South Pool.
 A variety of aquatic programs are available including private and group swim lessons, leisure swimming, and Discover Scuba classes.

-Arbor Day – Activities include tree planting, park games, educational and eco-friendly vendors & crafts, the Arbor Day Art contest and many more.
+Apr – Arbor Day – Activities include tree planting, park games, educational and eco-friendly vendors and crafts, the Arbor Day Art contest and more.

-Chili Fest – This free-admission event features a kids zone, chili samples, lots of products from great vendors, and many more!
+Sep – Chili Fest – This free-admission event features a kids zone, chili samples, lots of products from great local businesses!